 - Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation or equivalent research.
 Recommendation letters should speak to the applicant’s abilities and achievements, to his/her progress on the project, and to the intellectual value of the project itself.

-In the narrative statement, the applicant should describe his/her research in reasonable detail, explaining its significance to the IPRH theme for 2017–18 (“Paradigm Shifts”) and to the broader scholarly community at Illinois and elsewhere, and addressing the applicant’s readiness to undertake the project.
+In the narrative statement, the applicant should describe his/her research in reasonable detail, explaining its significance to the IPRH theme for 2018–19 (“Race Work”) and to the broader scholarly community at Illinois and elsewhere, and addressing the applicant’s readiness to undertake the project.
 The statement should also indicate the applicant’s willingness to participate in IPRH activities, especially the Fellows Seminar.

-The application system can be found at: URL to come.
 Deadline extensions will not be granted.
 The review committee will consider only complete applications.
 It is the responsibility of the applicant to ensure that all documentation is complete, and that referees submit their letters before their deadline.
 Applicants should be sure that the application documents are complete and should proofread all materials carefully, as no changes are possible once one clicks “submit.”
-IPRH strongly recommends submissions be made prior to 4:30 p.m. on the day of the application deadline, as IPRH staff will not be available to assist with troubleshooting after close of business on Friday, December 2nd.
+Note that one must click through the final section of the application portal, and hit “continue” in order to have the option to “submit.”
+Merely uploading all required documents does not constitute “submission.”
+Applicants must actively submit their applications.
+The portal will automatically generate an email acknowledgment of your submission, if you do not receive such an email within a reasonable time after clicking “submit,” and do not find one in your spam/junk folders, please touch base with IPRH.
+IPRH strongly recommends submissions be made prior to 4:30 p.m. on the day of the application deadline, as IPRH staff will not be available to assist with troubleshooting after close of business on Friday, December 1st.